 - Illnesses such as norovirus

-If any of these things has happened to you or someone that you love while working on a cruise ship, you owe it to yourself and your coworkers to seek the compensation that you deserve and hopefully encourage your employers to make enough significant changes that a similar incident doesn’t occur again.
-The best way to do this successfully is to contact the Law Office of Andrew Winston as soon as possible so that their attorneys can go over the facts of your case and explain your options to you.
+Suppose any of these things has happened to you or someone you love while working on a cruise ship.
+In that case, you owe it to yourself and your coworkers to seek the compensation you deserve and hopefully encourage your employers to make significant changes so that a similar incident doesn’t occur again.
+The best way to do this successfully is to contact the Mannello Law Group as soon as possible so that their attorneys can review your case’s facts and explain your options to you.

-Set up a free consultation now by calling us at 954-606-6606, or toll-free at 866-306-9606 or submitting this short case review form.
-There’s absolutely nothing to lose and a lot for you to gain, because we work on contingency basis, and you won’t have to pay us anything until we get compensation for you.
+Set up a free consultation now by calling us at 954-606-6606, toll-free at 866-306-9606, or submitting this short case review form.
+You have absolutely nothing to lose and a lot to gain because we work on a contingency basis, and you won’t have to pay us anything until we get compensation for you.